BuildOnViction/docs/docs/general/faq.md

 	Change the HD path to `m/44'/60'/0'`

-	You should see your tomo balance.
+	You should see your TOMO balance.

 	To see a list of nodes click on the TomoMaster homepage button - top left corner.
 	Next to each node should be a 'Vote' button.